RuhAm/AlphaDAWG/README.md

         ./generate_replicates.sh neutral 100

-100 samples for each class will be stored in the given in the `./AlphaDAWG/Data/` folder which will need to be preprocessed.
+100 samples for each class are now stored in the given in the `./AlphaDAWG/Data/` folder which will need to be preprocessed.

 Also, please note that, `./AlphaDAWG/AlphaDAWG_simulation_scripts/` folder we provide scripts used in our study to generate constant size (Constant_1 and Constant_2) and  fluctuating size demographic data (CEU_1 and CEU_2), which users can use to generate their own training data.